When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing

-While we have seen that \participants wrote significantly fewer \man detective and significantly more \woman detective stories with \woman suggestions, we find in the disaggregated results (\autoref{fig:detective_gender}) that this is only true when the partner detective is untrustworthy (untrustworthy: $t(113)=-4.367$, $\p\approx 0.0003$; trustworthy: $t(119)=-1.561$, $\p\approx 0.2634$).
-This happens because without suggestions, \participants wrote significantly more \man partners when they were untrustworthy ($t(71)=-4.117$, $\p\approx 0.0008$) and significantly more \woman partners when they were trustworthy ($t(71)=3.051$, $\p\approx 0.0161$).
-On the other hand, \man suggestions led to significantly more untrustworthy \man partners ($t(169)=-2.881$, $\p\approx 0.0206$) and marginally more trustworthy \woman partners ($t(169)=2.307$, $\p\approx 0.0735$), leading to no significant differences between stories written without suggestions or with \man suggestions for any gender or trustworthiness.
+At the Story Level While we have seen that participants wrote significantly fewer \man detective and significantly more \woman detective stories with \woman suggestions, we find in the disaggregated results (\autoref{fig:detective_gender}) that this is only true when the partner detective is untrustworthy (untrustworthy: $t(113)=-4.367$, $\p\approx 0.0003$, $d=-0.85$; trustworthy: $t(119)=-1.561$, $\p\approx 0.2634$, $d=-0.322$).
+This happens because without suggestions, participants wrote significantly more \man partners when they were untrustworthy ($t(71)=-4.117$, $\p\approx 0.0008$, $d=-0.971$) and significantly more \woman partners when they were trustworthy ($t(71)=3.051$, $\p\approx 0.0161$, $d=0.72$).
+On the other hand, \man suggestions led to significantly more untrustworthy \man partners ($t(169)=-2.881$, $\p\approx 0.0206$, $d=-0.445$) and marginally more trustworthy \woman partners ($t(169)=2.307$, $\p\approx 0.0735$, $d=0.356$), leading to no significant differences between stories written without suggestions or with \man suggestions for any gender or trustworthiness.

 These results show that control stories written without suggestions are more similar to those written with \man detective suggestions, regardless of trustworthiness (H1).
-Further, we see that \participants wrote or accepted untrustworthy \man characters than trustworthy \man characters.
-While \woman suggestions were not affected by trustworthiness, we also see that without suggestions, \participants are more comfortable writing trustworthy \woman characters than trustworthy \man characters.
-This is consistent with \citet{cao-etal-2022-theory}'s finding that annotators tend to view women as more trustworthy than untrustworthy and men more untrustworthy than trustworthy.
+Further, we see that participants wrote or accepted untrustworthy \man characters more than trustworthy \man characters.
+While \woman suggestions were not affected by trustworthiness, we also see that without suggestions, participants are more comfortable writing trustworthy \woman characters than trustworthy \man characters.
+This is consistent with human-held stereotypes as measured in our post-survey and in \citet{cao-etal-2022-theory}---namely that people tend to view women as more trustworthy than untrustworthy and men more untrustworthy than trustworthy.

 \paragraph{At the \ttoken Level}